ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 # Who is paid the most at each school?

-One of the burning questions readers probabaly have is *"Who is paid the most at each campus?"*.
+One of the burning questions readers probably have is *"Who is paid the most at each campus?"*.
 Let's answer this question before going much deeper into the data as a whole.

 <html>
 <style>